top of page

 College Interview

 If you are invited to have a college interview, it is a wonderful opportunity for you to share your thoughts and ideas with the interviewer.
-The interview could very well be the key to admission for a borderline applicant.
 As such, I will provide extensive coaching on interview etiquette, how to prepare, what questions to expect, and what questions to ask.
-You will definitely be prepared before your interview.

 Scholarship and Financial Aid

 Scholarships and other financial aid for college are not limited to students with financial need.
 There is never any harm in applying for scholarships or merit (non-need-based) aid.
-More data is shared on this topic independently.
-Your family and you will decide on the steps to take regarding this decision.
+This is an area that you and your family will work on together with some support from me.

 College choice

-After receiving your admission offers, we all meet to review the costs and benefits of attending each college where you have been admitted.
-We will discuss and evaluate the college location, the academic choices and majors, financial aid (if any is granted), of your prospective colleges.
+After receiving your admission offers, we all meet to review the costs and benefits of attending each college where you have admission.
+We will discuss and evaluate the college location, the academic choices and majors, and financial aid (if any is granted) of your prospective colleges.
 The final decision rests on the student and family.

 And After